 Malnutrition brings stunting of children and diseases like pellagra and kwashiorkor.
 Zimbabwe has the highest inflation rate in the world.
 An average domestic worker now earns barely enough for half a loaf of bread a day.

-Working through local churches and Christian organisations, Barnabas is providing a special maize-based porridge called ePap.
+Working through local churches and Christian organizations, Barnabas is providing a special maize-based porridge (similar to oatmeal) called ePap.
 Fortified with vitamins, minerals and protein, a small daily amount quickly brings health to malnourished children and adults

-Local pastors know who is in greatest need and make sure that widows, elderly, the sick, the disabled, child-headed households, pregnant women, breast-feeding mothers are prioritised.
+Local pastors know who is in greatest need and make sure that widows, elderly, the sick, the disabled, child-headed households, pregnant women, breast-feeding mothers are prioritized.

 Daily ePap for just two months heals the deficiency diseases and gives people energy: adults can work, children can study.